 Welcome to the new world order.

 Everything from new architectures and new processes to human enablement has to be considered to claim success with cloud solutions.
-Furthermore, just lifting and shifting is not the end game, it is re-platforming your environment that provides the most ROI.
+Furthermore, just lifting and shifting is not the end game; re-platforming your environment provides the most ROI.
 Our cloud data advisors can provide you as much as a 50% accelerated time to deployment through the use of our best practices, shared IP, transformation services and more.